 However, don’t switch from soda to bottled water, or you’ll eat up those savings in a heartbeat.
 If you need water on the go, fill a reusable water bottle with tap water.
 You probably have several bottles lying around at home, so you don’t have to buy anything new.
 If you don’t, you can easily pick up one from your local Buy Nothing group.

 Worried about “stuff” in the tap water?
 Invest in a water bottle with a filter.
 Compared to the cost of the ready-to-drink bottled stuff, it will pay for itself in no time.

-If you use all five of these tips, you could possibly save $10,000 toward a fantastic vacation.
+If you use all five of these tips, you could possibly save thousands of dollars toward a fantastic vacation.

 How can I save money for an upcoming vacation fast?

 What if you don’t have time for a slow-and-steady savings strategy, like the one we’ve discussed here?
 If you’ve got your heart set on taking a vacation soon, say in six months, you’ll need to make more drastic and larger-scale spending cuts.
 We do not recommend that you go into debt or skip important payments to take a vacation.

 Here are some strategies you can take to save money fast for that vacation.

 Cut out entertainment expenses